 Steve grew up in Cold Spring Harbor, NY and started sailing Atlantic Class sailboats and Lightnings on Long Island Sound at the age of nine.
 A 1957 Yale graduate, he served two years as an Air Force officer and then sharpened his knowledge of all things maritime during a four-year stint at a boat supply store in New York City, before launching Offshore in 1964.

-Steve’s racing career spans six decades and includes nearly every significant race in the world.
+Steve’s racing career spans seven decades and includes nearly every significant race in the world.
 In 1955 he crewed aboard the Spanish yacht Mare Nostrum in the 1955 Trans-Atlantic Race from Cuba to Spain, and they won.
 The photo at right shows Steve sharing winning accolades with champagne from the 1st place trophy.
 He was just 19 in that race and considers it one of the great highlights of his life.
 Many years later he was on record breaking racing yachts in that same race!

 The 1968 Olympics